Bricktech2000/Notes/notes/economic growth.md

 ## saving and investment

-governments can saving and investment, leading to a higher standard of living in the future
+governments can saving and [[invest]]ment, leading to a higher standard of living in the future

 a well-functioning and carefully regulated financial market is essential for long-term [[economic growth]]